Kaniska canace

 Regional subspecies: Kaniska canace benguetana (Philippines), Kaniska canace canace (India, Myanmar, Thailand, Laos, Cambodia, Vietnam, China), Kaniska canace drilon (Taiwan), Kaniska canace javanica (Indonesia), Kaniska canace muscosa (Indonesia), Kaniska canace perakana (Malaysia)

-Regional Distribution: India, Nepal, Bhutan, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, China, Taiwan, Malaysia, Indonesia, Philippines
+Regional Distribution: Nepal, Bhutan, India, Bangladesh, Myanmar, Thailand, Laos, Cambodia, Vietnam, China, Taiwan, Malaysia, Indonesia, Philippines

 Flight time: all year, depending on location Wingspan: 60–70mm